qrzychu/krzysztofskowronek-blog/Posts/Post004/Post004-Dictionaries in fsharp.md

 Personally, I am quite happy with all of these options, because:

 - when you value immutability, you use `Map`
-- when you want that constant access complexity, you can still get it with `dict`
+- when you want that constant access complexity, you can still get it with `readOnlyDict`
 - for situations where a mutable dictionary offers best performance, you use C# implementation: `elements |> dict |> Dictionary`

 I hope this short exploration will be helpful for people trying out F# and hitting the dictionary wall, like I did some time ago.